rancher/opni-docs/docs/install/quickstart.md

 - Go to localhost:5601
 - Username and Password are both admin

-### Inject anomalies
+### Anomaly Injection
+Injecting this anomaly which will spawn 50 jobs that fail to be scheduled.
 ```
-Inject this anomaly which will create 50 jobs that fail to be scheduled.
 curl -sfL https://raw.githubusercontent.com/rancher/opni-docs/main/examples/job.sh | sh -
 ```